The Brauer group of the moduli stack of elliptic curves: The low-dimensional -cohomology of

 \section{The low-dimensional $\Gm$-cohomology of $\B C_m$}

 Let $S$ be a scheme.
-Write $C_{n,S}$ for the constant \'etale group scheme on the cyclic group $C_n$ of order $m\geq 2$ over $S$.
+Write $C_{n,S}$ for the constant \'etale group scheme on the cyclic group $C_n$ of order $n\geq 2$ over $S$.
 We will often suppress the base in the notation and simply write $C_n$ when the base is clear from context.
 The purpose of this section is to make a basic computation of the $\Gm$-cohomology of the Deligne-Mumford stack $\B C_n=\B C_{n,S}$.
 In fact, we are only interested in the cases $n=2$ and $n=4$, but the general case is no more difficult.

-The first tool for our computations of the \'etale cohomology of an \'etale sheaf $\Fscr$ is the convergent descent (or Leray-Serre) spectral sequence.
+The first tool for our computations of the \'etale cohomology of an \'etale sheaf $\Fscr$ is the convergent Leray--Serre spectral sequence.
 If $\pi:Y\rightarrow X$ is a $G$-Galois cover where $X$ and $Y$ are Deligne-Mumford stacks, then this spectral sequence has the form with differentials $d_r$ of bidegree $(r,1-r)$.

 We will use the spectral sequence in this section for the $C_n$-Galois cover $\pi\colon S\rightarrow\B C_n$, where $C_n$ acts trivially on $S$.
 In this case it is of the form

 and Figure~\ref{fig:bc2} displays the low-degree part of its $\E_2$-page.
 The fact that $C_n$ acts trivially on the cohomology of $S$ implies that the left-most column is simply the $\Gm$-cohomology of $S$.
 For $F$ a constant $C_n$-module, we use the standard isomorphisms $\H^i(C_n,F)\iso F[n]$ when $i>0$ odd, and $\H^i(C_n,F)\iso F/n$ when $i>0$ is even.
 We are only interested in $\H^i(\B C_n,\Gm)$ for $0\leq i\leq 2$.